Yanyan07/MidtermProject/README.md

 <p align="center"> Collaboration </p>

 Working as a group remotely poses its challenges.
 We come from a variety of backgrounds, circumstances, and skill levels and have had to learn to integrate well as a team.
+As with our classes and methods